-Focuses on aggregating cannabis retail distribution and brand manufacturing across North America
+- Focused on aggregating cannabis retail distribution and brand manufacturing

 What Cannabis One does:

-The company is poised to expand its footprint across North America as it tackles the goal of becoming a premier house of brands, embodied by its tagline: "If we brand it, they will come."
+The company is expanding its footprint across the US as it tackles the goal of becoming a premier house of brands, embodied by its tagline: "If we brand it, they will come."

 Currently, Cannabis One is focused on expansion into a number of cannabis-legal states - Nevada, Washington, Colorado, California - and is primed to bring a portfolio of established brands to new markets.
 The firm currently has more than 30 targets in the pipeline.

 The company wants to bolster its business model nationally through the aggregation of premium cannabis brands and operations.
 It also envisions becoming a globally recognized house of brands with a portfolio of clients that offer award-winning products with extensive markets.

 How is it doing: